Barium sulfate: Production

 Barium sulfate produced in this way is often called blanc fixe, which is French for "permanent white".
 Blanc fixe is the form of barium encountered in consumer products, such as paints.

 In the laboratory barium sulfate is generated by combining solutions of barium ions and sulfate salts.
 Because barium sulfate is the least toxic salt of barium due to its insolubility, wastes containing barium salts are sometimes treated with sodium sulfate to immobilize (detoxify) the barium.
 Barium sulfate is one of the most insoluble salts of sulfate.
-Its low solubility is exploited in qualitative inorganic analysis as a test for Ba^{2+} ions, as well as for sulfate.
+Its low solubility is exploited in qualitative inorganic analysis as a test for Ba(2+) ions, as well as for sulfate.

 Untreated raw materials such as natural baryte formed under hydrothermal conditions may contain many impurities, a.o., quartz, or even amorphous silica.

 History

 Barium sulfate is reduced to barium sulfide by carbon.
 The accidental discovery of this conversion many centuries ago led to the discovery of the first synthetic phosphor.
 The sulfide, unlike the sulfate, is water-soluble.

 During the early part of the 20th century, during the Japanese colonization period, hokutolite was found to exist naturally in the Beitou hot-springs area near Taipei City, Taiwan.
-Hokutolite is a radioactive mineral composed mostly of PbSO_{4} and BaSO_{4}, but also containing traces of uranium, thorium and radium.
+Hokutolite is a radioactive mineral composed mostly of link=lead(II) sulfate|PbSO4 and BaSO4, but also containing traces of uranium, thorium and radium.
 The Japanese harvested these elements for industrial uses, and also developed dozens of “therapeutic hot-spring baths” in the area.

 Safety aspects

 Although soluble salts of barium are moderately toxic to humans, barium sulfate is nontoxic due to its insolubility.
-The most common means of inadvertent barium poisoning arises from the consumption of soluble barium salts mislabeled as BaSO_{4}.
+The most common means of inadvertent barium poisoning arises from the consumption of soluble barium salts mislabeled as BaSO4.
 In the Celobar incident (Brazil, 2003), nine patients died from improperly prepared radiocontrast agent.
 In regards to occupational exposures, the Occupational Safety and Health Administration set a permissible exposure limit at 15 mg/m^{3}, while the National Institute for Occupational Safety and Health has a recommended exposure limit at 10 mg/m^{3}.
 For respiratory exposures, both agencies have set an occupational exposure limit at 5 mg/m^{3}.